segmentstream-com/segmentstream-com.github.io/_docs/datasources/vk.md

 ### Importing data from VK

-Connecting this data source allows you to import advertising costs information for the past 7 days into Google BigQuery once every 24 hours.
+After enabling this data source, VK advertising costs information will be uploaded to BigQuery once every 24 hours.

 This integration is available for both ordinary advertisers and advertising agencies.